Emerson-Alexander/Emtangled/src/content/blog/week-0-key-questions.md

 - Microsoft Q#
 - ???

-### What are the major quantum algorythims?
+### What are the major quantum algorithms?

-- Shores Algorythm?
+- Shores algorithms?
 - Random Generators?

-### How do you go about writing a quantum algorythm?
+### How do you go about writing a quantum algorithims?

 - ???

-### What makes a good candadite for a quantum algorythm?
+### What makes a good candadite for a quantum algorithim?

 - ???